No Fee Unless You Win

 [LEARN MORE]: What Does It Take to Win Your Workers’ Compensation Case?

-The knowledgeable and compassionate legal team at Walton Telken Injury Attorneys can help you pursue death benefits if your loved one was killed in a fatal workplace accident.
+The knowledgeable and compassionate legal team at Walton Telken Bragee Injury Attorneys can help you pursue death benefits if your loved one was killed in a fatal workplace accident.
 For a free case evaluation and legal consultation with a knowledgeable Illinois and Missouri workers’ compensation attorney, please give us a call at 844-243-5047 or contact us online for more information about how we can help.

 The first step in the process is to file a claim with the state Workers’ Compensation Commission for benefits.